Ewart Oakeshott: Biography

 Ronald Ewart Oakeshott was born in 1916.
 His uncle Jeffery Farnol wrote romance novels and swashbucklers and also had a collection of antique swords, through which the young Oakeshott became interested in swords.
 After leaving Dulwich College, Oakeshott studied at the Central School of Art in London.
 He worked at Carlton Studios and at A.E.
 Johnson Ltd as a commercial artist, while still being interested in collecting arms and armour.
 During the 1930s and 1940s, antique swords could still be acquired relatively cheaply and Oakeshott began collecting them.
 Because of the scarcity of information about these he began to research them himself.
 As a trained artist he illustrated most of his own books and also became a speaker on arms and armour.

-Oakeshott served in the Royal Navy from 1940 to 1945 on destroyer escort during and was relieved from service after being wounded.
+Oakeshott served in the Royal Navy from 1940 to 1945 on destroyer escort duty and was relieved from service after contracting TB.
 He returned to A.E.
 Johnson, Ltd. and served as its director for fifteen years before leaving in 1960 to become a full-time researcher and writer.
 In 1964 he was elected a Fellow of the Society of Antiquaries.
 He co-founded the Arms and Armour Society in 1948, for which he served as President in 1951.
 That same year, Oakeshott published the article "A Royal Sword in Westminster Abbey" in The Connoisseur on the results of his work on the sword of Henry V in Westminster Abbey.
 As a result, Oakeshott began to be consulted by museums such as the Fitzwilliam Museum at Cambridge and private collectors.

-At his death, Oakeshott bequeathed his personal collection of more than 75 swords, including many of historical significance, to the Oakeshott Institute of Arms and Armour in Minneapolis, an educational organisation dedicated to youth outreach, and "promoting the interest in ancient arms and armour through hands-on educational experience."
+At his death, Oakeshott bequeathed (in trust for a period of 80 years) his personal collection of more than 75 swords, including many of historical significance, to the Oakeshott Institute of Arms and Armour in Minneapolis, an educational organisation dedicated to youth outreach, and "promoting the interest in ancient arms and armour through hands-on educational experience."
 The Institute is currently creating an online 3D database of the collection, titled the Historical Sword Documentation Project, providing international access to the ancient weapons, and keeping with Oakeshott's wish that his family's collection stay accessible and of benefit to the public.